Definition

 harmful, as they feed mainly under the sepals of young fruits.

-event of a severe attack, they can make them unfit for consumption as is.
+These stings can alter the quality of the fruits and, in the event of a severe attack, they can make them unfit for consumption as is.

 Surveillance

-It is recommended to take between twenty and fifty samples in order to obtain
+It is recommended to take between twenty and fifty samples in order to obtain an accurate estimate of the citrus thrips population.
+Treatments should be given when 10% or more of the fruits show signs of infestation.

 Rational